vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         1. query_string, url decode _You should have created this filter in <a href="./#console-walkthrough-creating-a-condition-and-rule">the walk through above</a>_
         2. body, html decode
         3. header, cookie, url decode
-    2.  create SQLi rule named matchSQLi
-    	1. type regular
-        2. does match SQLi condition: filterSQLi
+    2. View the existing matchSQLi rule to confirm additional filters
     3.	create **Cross-site scripting** condition named filterXSS with 4 filters
         1. query_string, url decode
         2. body, html decode